-Currently, Goodwill operates 21 retail stores and four Community Resource Centers and three Career Centers to serve Alamance, Caswell, Guilford, Randolph and Rockingham Counties.
+Currently, Goodwill operates 22 retail stores, one outlet store, five Community Resource Centers and two Career Centers to serve Alamance, Caswell, Guilford, Randolph and Rockingham Counties.
 Goodwill collects donated items, sells them in stores and uses the revenue to fund job training in community resource centers.
 Our Community Resource Centers offer evaluations, vocational skills classes, computer labs, career counseling, job search assistance and many other services to vocational rehabilitation clients, department of social services clients and other local residents.

 A Letter From our President & CEO